Hugo-C/free-status-page/README.md

 A way to explore is to set up a webhook hitting statuspage [API](https://developer.statuspage.io/#operation/patchPagesPageIdComponentsComponentId).
 The free tier also offer 2 metrics, so API response time and/or traffic can be shown there.

-[^1]: Of course the address should be kept private and can be regenarated as needed.
+[^1]: Of course the address should be kept private and can be regenerated as needed.